Rights Respecting Schools (RRS)

 We are very proud to be a ‘Rights Respecting School.’
 We have been involved with this UNICEF initiative for many years, and are proud to be awarded ‘Level 2’, the highest award available.
 This fits perfectly with our ethos at WTLA, providing children with a breadth of learning and experience and setting high expectations.

-For more information about Rights Respecting Schools at WTLA please read this short guide: RRS Guide for parents
+For more information about Rights Respecting Schools at WTLA please read this short guide: parents guide

 More information can also be found here at the official RRS website: